Forms for Business Establishment in the Mainland

 The DT rates range from 3% to 5%.
 Specific applicable deed tax rates shall be proposed by the People's Government of each province, autonomous region or municipality directly under the Central Government within the range of tax rates as provided above, and be reported to the Standing Committee of the People's Congress at the local level for approval, and then be reported to the Standing Committee of the National People's Congress and the State Council for record.
 Each province, autonomous region or municipality directly under the Central Government may, in line with the procedures prescribed above, determine differential tax rates for the transfer of ownership of housing with different subjects, in different regions and of different types.

-For details of the DT Law, please refer to the following website of the Mainland Government:
+For details of the DT Law, please refer to the following website of the Mainland Government (Chinese version only):

 For other tax related laws and regulations, please refer to the website of the Guangdong Provincial Tax Service, State Taxation Administration (Chinese version only):